 Enter all of your website details on the form and the primary URL you want to track, scroll down to the bottom and click on get tracking ID button.

-After you activate the plugin the first thing you will will be a notification for authenticating the plugin to connect with Google Analytics and your Google account.
+After you activate the plugin the first thing you will see is a notification for authenticating the plugin to connect with Google Analytics and your Google account.

-Click in the blue button saying “authenticate with your Google account ” as shown in the image above.
+Click on the blue button saying “authenticate with your Google account ” as shown in the image above.
 You will be redirected to a page asking your preferred account to connect.

 Select the gmail account that is connect with your Analytics account.